giantswarm/giantswarm-aws-account-prerequisites/README.md

 }
 ```

-The role name is by default `GiantSwarmRoleAWSOperator` but it can be replaced passing a variable `operator_role_name` in case it is needed.
+The role and policy name is by default `GiantSwarmRoleAWSOperator` but it can be replaced passing a variable `operator_role_name` and `operator_policy_name` in case it is needed.

 The AWS Operator Role ARN needs to be supplied to Giant Swarm.